NexPlayer/Android-SDK/advanced.md

 This method gets the origin of the text display region for timed text (TTML) in content with respect to the root container extent or external authoring context.

-This corresponds to thetts:originattribute and will either beauto, where the origin can be treated as the same as the root container origin, or as two lengths, the first of which must be interpreted as the x coordinate and the second as the y coordinate of the origin of the text display region.
+This corresponds to the tts:originattribute and will either beauto, where the origin can be treated as the same as the root container origin, or as two lengths, the first of which must be interpreted as the x coordinate and the second as the y coordinate of the origin of the text display region.

 **Returns**